JosuaKrause/JKanvas/readme.md

 JKanvas
 =======

-An easy to use ZUI (Zoomable-User-Interface) implementation for Java.
+An easy-to-use ZUI (Zoomable User Interface) implementation for Java.
 In order to create a ZUI component you can use the following snippet:

 ```